SchmidtDSE/afscgap/inst/paper.md

  - **Twist**: Overlays on the same display are enabled, allowing the player to leverage mechanics they just exercised in a now more complex interface.
  - **Conclusion**: The tool ends by giving the player an opportunity to demonstrate all of the skills acquired in a new problem.

 Finally, while this interface uses game / information design techniques to offer an accessible on-ramp for new users to quickly learn a sophisticated interface, it is also designed as a starting point for continued analysis by enabling users to generate either CSV or Python code to "take out" their work into other tools.

-# Results
-Pyafscgap.org confirms library usability and goals through a practical Pacific cod case study requiring aggregation as documented through a public notebook hosted on MyBinder [@binder].
-Second, examined via the think aloud protocol, two user tests cofirm visualization design [@thinkaloud].
+Examined via the think aloud protocol, two user tests cofirm visualization design [@thinkaloud].

-# Limitations
+### Limitations
 This library only focuses on single threaded non-asynchoronous utilization and its viusalization recognizes that aggregation of hauls happens on a single latitude / longitude point due to dataset limitations which may cause some approximation in regional catch per unit effort as documented in the visualization's README [@readme].

 # Acknowledgements